Hi! I'm Bryn. Thanks for visiting.

 In 2012, my husband, Michael Poignand, and I formed our own ensemble, Anthem Theatre Company, with the help and enthusiasm of dear old friends, Johnny Kinsman and Lindsay McConchie.
 We moved our Anthem venture to Boston from New York in April 2013, so that the four of us could be a part of this city's ever-growing arts-rich culture, and to expand on our mission: to create excellent work that compels audiences to seek out more theatrical experiences, and to make it a part of their lives.

 Seeking artistic, working-director mentors in the Boston area, I gained a coveted spot in Boston University's MFA Directing program in the Artistic Director track, and am now a proud graduate of BU's CFA Class of '16, as well as the recipient of a Master's Certificate in Arts Administration.
-My path at BU was one of daily revelations about my work as a total artist.
+My path since then has been one of daily revelations about my work as a total artist.
 Ever-synthesizing the tools I've gathered in my educational endeavors and my artistic life as a director, my deepest interest is in exploring how education and art, acting and directing, voice and movement, community and the individual, intersect.
 I am so grateful to be able to put my intersecting skills to work as Commonwealth Shakespeare Company's Associate Artistic Director and Director of the CSC Academy, the education and training pillar of the company.
 And my directing work with CSC, most recently with Universe Rushing Apart: Blue Kettle and Here We Go–two one-act plays by Caryl Churchill–received the Elliot Norton Award for Outstanding Direction, Large Theatre.